 You can also apply for a green card for more family members and relatives.
-You’ll begin having the ability to sponsor family members and will be able to sponsor your parents, adult children, and siblings for their own green cards.
+You’ll begin having the ability to sponsor family members and will be able to sponsor your parents, adult children, and siblings for their green cards.

 Your children automatically become U.S. citizens — even if they’re born abroad.
-You’ll simply need to report your child’s birth to a U.S. embassy or consulate.
+You’ll need to report your child’s birth to a U.S. embassy or consulate.

 A person must obtain U.S. citizenship in order to register and vote.

 A person who submits valid proof of citizenship with his or her voter registration form (regardless of the type of form submitted) is entitled to vote in all federal, state, county, and local elections in which he or she is eligible.
-The voter registration form otherwise must be sufficiently complete.
+The voter registration form, otherwise must be sufficiently complete.

-A person is not required to submit proof of citizenship with the voter registration form, but failure to do so means the person will only be eligible to vote in federal elections (known as being a “federal only” voter).
+A person is not required to submit proof of citizenship with the voter registration form.
+Still, failure to do so means the person will only be eligible to vote in federal elections (known as being a “federal only” voter).
 A “federal only” voter will become eligible to vote a “full ballot” in all federal, state, county, and local elections if he or she later provides valid proof of citizenship to the appropriate County Recorder’s office.

 Once becoming a U.S. citizen, you can vote in any U.S. election.
 Non-citizens may only vote in some local elections, but only citizens can vote in federal elections.